 hail ,I'm afif from Indonesia This is important!!!!!!!! sorry i talk to ya with Indonesian language Saya sebagai orang Indonesia merasa bangga sekali gus sedih, Pertama saya bangga karena sampai saat ini negara kami masih tetap berdiri dan utuh, walaupun jalan kami terseok seok.
 Saya sedih karena melihat bangsa ku dalam kesulitan yg berkepanjangan dan terjerat oleh hutang yg semakin menggunung.
 Salah siapa kalau sudah begini . kemiskinan meningkat tajam inilah realita kehidupan di negeri kami.
 Kalau organisasi ini begitu banyak dana untuk mengurusi kelestarian lingkungan, tapi anda sekalian lupa bahwa kelaparan akan menimpa negeri kami dan negeri-negeri di belahan dunia lain sehingga lingkungan yang anda selamatkan akan sia sia karena penghuninya telah banyak yang meninggal karena kelaparan .
 Kami menghimbau kepada Organisasi ini dan yang lain jagalah kelestarian hidup manusia di dunia ini, sebelum mereka mengalami ke punahan . tanhk' afif_faAThotmail.com

-something needs to be done about limassol zoo. it is a disgrace!!!!! the animals are very poorly treated and are in very very small cages with no bedding, no stimulation and alot of them with no friends. please can somthing be done for these poor animals. they must be suffering in the heat of the cyprus summer and must be very unhappy. they need to be able to run around in large enclosures and treated with respect. to be frank i and alot of people i know will not be going back to cyprus until something is done about this awful zoo....
+something needs to be done about Limassol zoo. it is a disgrace!!!!! the animals are very poorly treated and are in very very small cages with no bedding, no stimulation and a lot of them with no friends. please can something be done for these poor animals. they must be suffering in the heat of the Cyprus summer and must be very unhappy. they need to be able to run around in large enclosures and treated with respect. to be frank i and a lot of people i know will not be going back to Cyprus until something is done about this awful zoo....

 Its getting close to mobilization time again for the protection and defence of Akamas from the destructive interventions of "development", with the Ecology Camp at Polis and other parallel activities.
 Wed appreciate your thoughts, feelings, suggestions objections, disagreements, and above all your help, regarding the materials on the following link.
 Some aspects of the efforts to preserve our human and natural environment have been kept secret for too long; its time to publicize the dialogue: burleehost.net/cyprus/AnoiktiEpistoli.htm